idymko/deploy-ml-to-cloud-with-fast-api/model_card.md

 ## Ethical Considerations
 Model shows lower precision for specific races such as Asian-Pac-Islander, which could be due to inbalanced dataset.

+## Caveats and Recommendations
+The limitation of the model is the age of training dataset (1994 Census) meaning a potential distribution shift in modern income predictions.